Photo of Marrickville Road and nearby Illawarra Road, Marrickville

 Mother – Maternal lines of Morris Family & Clingan Family

 Dorothy Amelia Morris (Mrs. R.G.
 Fitzpatrick) of Erskineville, took ill suddenly and lost consciousness while visiting her mother and son at Ermington.
-An ambulance conveyed her to the nearest hospital and she died at Parramatta on 16th November 1966, with her family nearby.
+An ambulance conveyed her to the Parramatta Hospital where she died on 16 November 1966, with her family nearby.

-Dorothy, known as Dot, was born to Frederick George and Dorothy May Morris, on 16th February 1923, at the Royal Hospital for Women, Paddington, New South Wales.
-She was the second child; her brother Alfred was one year older and her younger siblings Frederick (John) and Stella were born between 1925 and 1928.
+Elsie Amelia Morris was born to Frederick George and Dorothy May Morris, on 16 February 1923, at the Royal Hospital for Women, Paddington, New South Wales.
+Her birth was registered on 5 March 1923 with the christian name Elsie.
+However on the 15 July 1923 she was baptized by the Reverend W.T.
+Price, Church of England, as Dorothy Amelia Morris.
+W.H.
+Young, Deputy Registrar General, NSW Births, Deaths and Marriages noted these changes to her Birth Certificate on 19 September 1923.
+She was thus known as Dorothy or Dot.
+This baby girl was the second child; her brother Alfred was one year older and her younger siblings Frederick (John) and Stella were born between 1925 and 1928.

 Her father, Frederick, was employed as a motor lorry driver.
 Frederick’s employment directly caused his family to be affected by the falling prices of Australian wheat and wool in the mid-1920s.
 Then the Wall Street crash of 1929 inflamed his financial difficulties.
 By the 1930’s a worldwide economic depression exacerbated the families financial problems with unemployment reaching a peak of 32 per cent in 1932.
 Dorothy Amelia Morris and her family suffered during the great depression, and their unemployed and desperate father, Frederick, deserted his wife and children.